Lore09/Kiratech-DevOps-challenge/README.md

 You will need to create both files (name them exactly `inventory.aws_ec2.yaml` and `vars.yaml`) and paste inside the previous configuration.

-You can now ru your Ansible playbook and install the k3s cluster
+You can now run your Ansible playbook and install the k3s cluster

 ```bash
 ansible-playbook -i inventory.aws_ec2.yaml -e @vars.yaml playbook/site.yml